MDAnalysis/UserGuide/doc/source/contributing_code.rst

     .. code-block:: bash

-        conda create --name mdanalysis-dev python==3.10
+        conda create --name mdanalysis-dev "python>=3.9"

-Use a recent version of Python for this environment.
+Use a recent version of Python that is supported by MDAnalysis for this environment.

 Activate the environment to build MDAnalysis into it: